julesukco/learningfast/content/posts/systems.md

 **Things I Am Trying**

 * **20 Minutes Per Day** - Reading and studying architecture books.
-Mark Richards introduced me to the concept.
+Mark Richards introduced me to the concept as part of his architecture monday series.
 * **No Infinite Scrolling** - Take a break for a month from Twitter, except for researching.
 Spend more time focused on things that I want to do.
 The idea came from [Tania Rascia](https://www.taniarascia.com/me) on here online blog.
 * **Writing** - LearningFast.io is my online attempt to process what I am learning by putting in down on paper.
 Doesn't really matter if anyone ever reads this if it helps me understand what I am doing.